blazegeek/blaze/doc/init.md

 4b) OpenRC

-Rename geekcashd.openrc to geekcashd and drop it in /etc/init.d.
+Rename blazed.openrc to geekcashd and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
 Test it with `/etc/init.d/geekcashd start` and configure it to run on startup with `rc-update add geekcashd`